-Flights you (or a travel agent) book: Arrive in Quito, Ecuador (UIO) no later than 4:00pm on June 6.
-Depart from Quito (UIO) anytime on or after June 24.
+Flights you (or a travel agent) book: Arrive in Quito, Ecuador (UIO) by 4:00pm on June 5.
+Depart from Quito, Ecuador (UIO) anytime on June 23.

-Flights we book for you: Round-trip flights between Quito (UIO) and Baltra (GPS).
-The cost of this round-trip booking will be added to your final trip balance.
+Flights we book for you: Round-trip flights between Quito and Baltra; we'll add the flight cost to your final trip balance.